kpalmvik/infrastructure-supply-chain-seed/README.md

 ## Server

 The server provides a simple API the the client can make a request to.
+Two endpoints currently exists.

+### Temperature

 `/api/temperature` returns a JSON structure with the individual temperatures for each hour during the current day, and the (rounded) average temperature.